-We have described a novel method designed a novel retrieval method, specifically to obtain global thermodynamic atmospheric climate trends, starting from.
-It uses longterm stable, high spectral resolution infrared allsky hyperspectral observations which are then first subset for "nominally clear" scenes.
-Our retrieved The geophysical trends are derived using trends from observed trends from the well characterized (radiometrically stable) radiances and from zero a-priori (except for a constant relative humidity assumption).
+We have designed a novel retrieval method, specifically to obtain global thermodynamic atmospheric climate trends.
+It uses longterm stable, high spectral resolution infrared allsky hyperspectral observations which are first subset for "nominally clear" scenes.
+The geophysical trends are derived using observed trends from the well characterized (radiometrically stable) radiances and from zero a-priori (except for a constant relative humidity assumption).
 This makes them much more direct and traceable than trends from traditional L2 retrieval algorithms, which use complicated a-priori information.
-We also did performed "radiative closure" tests by running the monthly NWP reanalysis or L3 fields data through a radiative transfer model to compare the spectral trends so obtained against the observed spectral trends, which showed the most disagreement in .
+We also performed "radiative closure" tests by running the monthly reanalysis or L3 data through a radiative transfer model to compare the spectral trends so obtained against the observed spectral trends.
 The most noticeable disagreement in spectral trend radiance space was in the water vapor free troposphere sounding regions.

 The temperature and water vapor trends retrieved from the "nominally clear" radiance trends resemble those computed from monthly ERA5 and MERRA2 reanalysis.
 The radiative spectral closure helps identify the cause of differences in the geophysical trends, rather than solely attributing them to deficiencies (eg the well known reduced sensitivity to water vapor near the boundary layer and above 200 mb) with our retrieval.
-For example the AIRS\RT temperature trends are quite similar to the reanalysis (MERRA2/ERA5) trends, while the water vapor (and/or Relative Humidity) trends are quite different, especially in the lower troposphere and upper troposphere, which is clearly manifest as differences in the spectral trends in the water vapor sounding region.
+For example the AIRS_RT temperature trends are quite similar to the reanalysis (MERRA2/ERA5) trends, while the water vapor (and/or Relative Humidity) trends are quite different, especially in the lower troposphere and upper troposphere, which is clearly manifest as differences in the spectral trends in the water vapor sounding region.

-The 20 years of AIRS observations were binned into nominal $3 \times 5$ degree grid boxes covering the planet, with a time step of 16 days, from which anomalies and trends were obtained.
+The 20 years of AIRS observations were binned into nominal 3×5 degree grid boxes covering the planet, with a time step of 16 days, from which anomalies and trends were obtained.
 To alleviate the reduced sensitivity of hyperspectral sounders to water vapor in the lower atmosphere we used an assumption of 0.01 increase in relative humidity to initialize the a-priori lower atmosphere fractional water vapor rates, while we similarly used Microwave Limb Sounder trends as an a-priori to address the high altitude water vapor deficiencies caused by lower sensitivity to upper atmosphere water vapor.
 New or updated time dependent surface emissivity databases may become available in the future, enabling us to include those effects into Equation 4.
 Problems in the polar regions and Planetary Boundary Layer water vapor retrievals will be harder to overcome since there is very little sensitivity to water vapor in these regions, together with fewer observations to compare against, though more work is planned to address both of these.